ppy/osu-wiki/wiki/Community/Projects/osu!arcade/en.md

 ## Discontinuation

 In the following years, the osu!arcade project was abandoned due to a shift in focus on the development of osu!(stable) and later osu!(lazer).
-Additionally, the prototype was never mass-produced as the costs for creating a new cabinet were too expensive.
+Additionally, the prototype was never mass-produced as the costs for creating a new cabinet were too high.

 ## References